 ONLINE SAFETY & USING THE INTERNET

-At Blackwell First School we take e-safety seriously as reflected in our policy and please read helpful information on the Child Net site to help safeguard children using the internet.
+At Blackwell First School we take e-safety seriously as reflected in our policy.
+Please read helpful information on the Child Net site to help safeguard children using the internet.
 Useful resources to download and print can be found here. https://www.childnet.com/

 Blackwell's outstanding curriculum has led to it gaining several Worcestershire Effective Practice Marks and a Leading Aspect Award.